 Lou also wrote an episode HOW TO STAY MARRIED, season 2, in 2019.

 In 2017, Lou undertook two Professional Development Placements (Season 6, The Blake Mysteries and the final season of Offspring).
 Her work has been screened at Clermont-Ferrand, International Rotterdam Film Festival, Tropfest, St Kilda Film Festival and seen on SBS (Life Support), Channel 7 and ABC.
 Her work has also been published by The Age, Vine, Triple J mag, Kidspot and Women of Letters (Penguin).

-She gained her MA (Screenwriting) at just 21 from the Australian Film Television and Radio School (AFTRS) after winning the inaugural Sony Columbia Tristar Scholarship for Television Writers.
+Her web series THE PROBLEMATIC WORLD OF LOU was one of the first financed under Film Vic’s multiplatform funding.
+Lou gained her MA (Screenwriting) at just 21 from the Australian Film Television and Radio School (AFTRS) after winning the inaugural Sony Columbia Tristar Scholarship for Television Writers.
 She was also the recipient of the Gilbert & Tobin Award for Outstanding Body of Work and the NSW Film & Television Office Scriptwriting Award.

-As a performer, she became one of the countries pre-imminent storytellers; receiving the Most Promising Debut Award for her show Dear Lou, as well as critical acclaim for Please Don’t Use My Flannel for That (Melbourne Comedy Festival, Sydney Comedy Festival and USA tour).
-In 2012, her 5 star Sydney Comedy Festival show Neverending Storage won the Critics Choice Awards (Time Out Magazine) and subsequently toured North America.
+As a performer, she became one of the countries pre-imminent storytellers; receiving the Most Promising Debut Award for her show Dear Lou, as well as critical acclaim for Please Don’t Use My Flannel for That (Melbourne Comedy Festival, Sydney Comedy Festival, and USA tour).
+In 2012, her 5-star Sydney Comedy Festival show Neverending Storage won the Critics Choice Awards (Time Out Magazine) and subsequently toured NorthAmerica.
 That same year Lou was also listed by The Sydney Morning Herald as one of the top 10 comedians to watch.
-She has since retired from performing to focus on screenwriting.